bill-of-materials/data/ELEMENTS/ELM-0002/README.md

 [Holmia](https://soundcloud.com/holmia)).
-Used in combination with a MS-20 mini to fill the gaps (missing VCA and VCF), the experience is described as "life changing" by SW, as he witnesses the 0-12V current flow triggering modules and propagating audio transmissions accross the hardware.
+Used in combination with a MS-20 mini to fill the gaps (missing VCA and VCF), the experience is described as "life changing" by SW, as he witnesses the 0-12V current flow triggering modules and propagating audio transmissions across the hardware.
 The sound was described as "raw, intense, beefy", with textures that SW has never heard live before.

 A testing sandbox was dropped as a livestream on Youtube, where the